tencent cloud

 You can select any time period with data for search.
 Up to the first 60,000 eligible records can be displayed.

-In the search box, select search items (SQL details, client IP, user account, database name, SQL type, error code, execution time (μs), lock wait time (μs), IO wait time (μs), transaction duration (μs), CPU time (μs), thread ID, scanned rows, affected rows, returned rows, etc.) to search, and you can view relevant audit results.
+In the search box, select search items (SQL details, client IP, user account, database name, Table Name, SQL type, error code, execution time (μs), lock wait time (μs), IO wait time (μs), transaction duration (μs), CPU time (μs), risk level, thread ID, transaction ID, scanned rows, affected rows, returned rows, audit rules, etc.) to search, and you can view relevant audit results.
 Multiple search items are separated by line break.

 Search Item